gaberbomb95/React-Project/README.md

 Google Sheet
 Include link to your google sheet here.
 Here is the sample Joe had used in class

-Portfolio I want to Emulate
-Search and compare at least 3 profile web sites.
-Record your findings in the table below and include some aspect of the site that you would like to incorporate into your own site.

-Link To Site	One Thing I'd Like To Incorporate

 Wireframes
 Upload images of wireframe to cloudinary and add the link here with a description of the specific wireframe.
 Do not include the actual image and have it render on the page.